-Portugal's Alentejo region (see: Alentejo Map), the area east of Lisbon, is the up and coming wine region of Portugal.
-The warmth of Alentejo produces rich and concentrated red wines that are much in demand these days.
+Portugal's Alentejo region, the area east of Lisbon, Portugal. produces rich and concentrated red wines that are much in demand by those in the know about wine.
 The region also produces Vinho de Talha, a wine made in the ancient Roman way by enthusiasts of the method.

-A good introduction to the wines of the Alentejo region is found at wineanorak.com: Portugal's Alentejo Wine Region.
+A good introduction to the wines of the Alentejo region can be found at wineanorak.com: Portugal's Alentejo Wine Region.

 The Historic Route is more extensive and has the largest number of wine producers, encompassing the city of Évora and neighboring cities.
 The wine estates in this region include Adega da Cartuxa, Monte do Pintor, Roquevale, João Portugal Ramos, Couteiro-Mor and the Adega Cooperativa de Borba.